Donna M. Morrison, Colin M. Ramsay, Beverly A. Heath-London

 - Schultz, T. Investment in Human Capital.
 American Economic Review.
 1961, Vol. 51, 1, pp. 1-17.

 - Texas A & M University (TAMU).
 Increasing the Intentionality of Internships- Resource Guide.
 [Online] 2013.
 [Cited: May 12, 2013.]http://learning.tamu.edu/sites/default/files/InternshipResourceGuidedraft.pdf,.

 - Thiry, H., Laursen, S. and Hunter, A. What Experiences Help Students Become Scientists?
 A Comparative Study of Research and Other Sources of Personal and Professional Gains for STEM Undergraduates. of Higher Edu.
 2011, Vol. 82, 4, pp. 365-388.

 - Volkwein, J. F., Lattuca, L. R., Harper, B. J., & Domingo, R. J. Measuring the Impact of Professional Accreditation on Student Experiences and Learning Outcomes. in Higher Educ.
 2007, Vol. 48, 2, pp. 251-282.

 - Wignaraja, G. Competitive Strategy in Developing Countries: A Manual for Policy Analysis.
 New York, NY : Routledge Taylor and Francis, 2005, pp. 3-14.

 - Woodhall, M. Human Capital Concepts. [ed.]
 G. Psacharopoulos.
 Economics of Education: Research and Studies.
 Oxford : Pergamon Press, 1987, pp. 21-24.

 - Wozniak, G. Human Capital, Information and Early Adoption of New Technology.
 1987, Vol. 22, 1, pp. 101-112.

-© 2013 by the authors; no part or whole article may be reproduced without permission of the authors.
+© 2013 by the author; no part or whole article may be reproduced without permission of the author.